 One of the essential tools in financial management is the cash flow statement.
 It meticulously tracks all transactions related to operating, investing, and financing cash flow, offering a comprehensive view of your cash inflows and outflows.

-On a side note: With re:cap's cash management software, you can access a cash flow statement that accurately categorizes 97% of transactions from all bank accounts.
+On a side note: With re:cap's liquidity management software, you can access a cash flow statement that accurately categorizes 97% of transactions from all bank accounts.
 This gives you a precise real-time overview of your cash flow.

 How does cash management work?